Cloud ERP: Solution, or Product?

 Conflating advantage as outcome

-Cloud ERP vendors have been largely successful in muddying the distinction between “advantages” and outcomes.
+Cloud ERP vendors have been largely successful in muddying the distinction between "advantages" and outcomes.
 By emphasizing benefits such as seamless scalability, automatic updates, and reduced on-prem maintenance burdens, cloud is framed as inherently advantageous.
-These characteristics are real, and for some business amount to material advantages.
-In isolation, however, they are attributes and not outcomes.
+These features are real and can deliver meaningful value for some businesses.

-Universities are often pegged as ideal candidates for cloud ERP due to their scale and need for centralization across pillars.
-In practice, universities are highly complex and decentralized.
-Faculties, research units, and administrative bodies operate with significant autonomy, and funding and reporting requirements vary widely.
+Large public sector bodies, higher education institutions, and complex enterprises are often pegged as ideal candidates for cloud ERP due to their scale and need for centralization across pillars.
+In practice, these organizations are highly complex and decentralized.
+Departments, operational units, and administrative bodies operate with significant autonomy, and funding, compliance, and reporting requirements vary widely.
 Standardized cloud workflows often fail to accommodate this complexity, leading to workarounds, added integrations, and significant administrative friction.

-None of this is to speak of value delivery.
-Universities and other complex organizations alike are increasingly willing to forego existing ERP systems, built and refined upon significant investment, years of customization effort, and deeply embedded internal processes, to experiment with a system that demands up to millions of dollars in redundant spending that could otherwise be deferred for more useful endeavours.
+None of this speaks to value delivery.
+Complex organizations of all kinds are increasingly willing to forego existing ERP systems, built and refined upon significant investment, years of customization effort, and deeply embedded internal processes, to experiment with a system that demands millions of dollars in redundant spending that could otherwise be deferred for more useful endeavours.
 Moreover, with recent developments in the ERP industry, namely widespread speculation of AI-driven evolution, it is not only often unnecessary, but also premature to undertake migration before awaiting potentially revolutionary alternatives.

 Compatibility precedes capability

-The first aforementioned condition, operational compatibility, is frequently neglected in discussions with cloud vendors.
-ERP systems are not standalone tools, rather embedded into the fabric of how a business executes, shaping workflows, decision rights, and the sequencing of day to day activity.
+The first condition, operational compatibility, is often overlooked in conversations with cloud vendors.
+ERP systems are not standalone tools; they are embedded in how a business operates, shaping workflows, decision rights, and the sequencing of day to day activities.
 Cloud ERP models require a level of rigidity and standardization that diverge materially from how many larger and more complex organization create value.
 That friction does not remain contained within the system.
 It surfaces in longer approval chains, duplicated work, and the gradual erosion of process clarity.

 This is often rationalized through the application of “best practices” and frameworks that prioritize simplicity and linear scalability.
 But best practices are abstractions, derived from generalized and woefully unspecific models of how organizations should operate.
 Albeit not inherently wrong, they are by no means universally applicable, and often fail to account for the unique attributes. that characterize different organizations.
-When imposed without regard to operational and industrial context, they can displace practices that are completely rational for a focal business.
+When imposed without regard for operational or industry context, they can disrupt practices that are entirely rational for the business in question.
 If adopting them compromises the underlying logic of value creation, whether through reduced flexibility, increased cycle times, loss of differentiation, or weakened responsiveness to customers, cloud may fail the compatibility test, and it often does.

 A solution must target a problem